© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in King's Wood, Wye is a scheduled monument protected by Historic England under reference 1009016.
 View the official record →

-Bowl barrow in King's Wood, Wye is a Bronze Age burial mound situated in the Wye area of Kent.
+Bowl barrow in King's Wood, Wye, is a Neolithic or Bronze Age funerary monument consisting of a circular mound with a bowl-shaped profile, typical of burial mounds constructed in southern England during the prehistoric period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009016.

 Bowl barrow in King's Wood, Wye is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009016.